 Aging is a global demographic phenomenon.
 The Aging in Pakistan is a grave matter of concern which is neglected not only at state level but in research field too.
 This study focused to explore the relationship between disease profile and participation of older persons (OPs) in household decision making.
 A sample of 384 OPs was selected from Rawalpindi for data collection.
 Data were entered and ana ...Read More - Download PDF - View Fulltext

 1-Abid Ghafoor Chaudhry Chairman/Associate Professor, Department of Anthropology, PMAS-Arid Agriculture University, Rawalpindi, Punjab, Pakistan.2-Aftab Ahmed PhD Scholar, Department of Sociology, Quaid-e-Azam University, Islamabad, Pakistan.

 Aging, Aging and Disease, Elder's Wellbeing, Social Participation and Aging

 1-Muhammad Umair Ali MPhil.
-Scholar, International Development Studies, Iqra University, Islamabad, Pakistan.2-Ali Rahmat MSc Sociology, Allama Iqbal Open University, Islamabad, Pakistan.
+Scholar, Department of International Development Studies, Iqra University, Islamabad, Pakistan.2-Ali Rahmat MSc Sociology, Allama Iqbal Open University, Islamabad, Pakistan.